Contact Us

 Keep this phrase clear, straightforward, and unmistakable about your intention.

-Exceptions to Your Right to Remain Silent
+Exceptions To Your Right To Remain Silent

 It’s important to note that there are some situations where you do not have a right to remain silent.
 These exceptions all occur in situations where law enforcement is not attempting to get you to incriminate yourself with your responses.
 Instead, they occur in all the following areas: